senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

     ```

 1. To add Truth Set data sources to the Senzing configuration,
-   paste the following into the interactive Python session.
+   copy and paste the following block of code into the interactive Python session.
    Example:

     ```python